How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations: Derived Instability thresholds

 that gives the ODI threshold for a given growth rate $\gamma / \Omega_p$.
 We summarize all the results of these fits in Table \ref{tab:thresholds_alpha}.

 We repeat the same process for a plasma consisting of proton core and proton beam particles.
-The phase space we investigate is the same for $\beta_{\parallel,c}$ and $T_{\perp,c}/T_{\parallel,c}$, while we expand $n_b/n_c \in [0, 0.3]$, and $\Delta v_b/v_A \in [0, 2.5]$ to ensure that all the same mass fluxes as the $\alpha$ case are captured.
-The two sets of \texttt{PLUMAGE} runs contain a total of 726,800 synthetic VDFs.
+The parameter space we investigate is the same for $\beta_{\parallel,c}$ and $T_{\perp,c}/T_{\parallel,c}$, while we expand $n_b/n_c \in [0, 0.3]$, and $\Delta v_b/v_A \in [0, 2.5]$ to ensure that all the same mass fluxes as the $\alpha$ case are captured.
+The two sets of \texttt{PLUMAGE} runs contain a total of 726,800 parameter combinations.
 The results are summarized in Table \ref{tab:thresholds_beam}.
 The trends from Fig. \ref{fig:numerical_thresholds}---which shows thresholds for $\gamma / \Omega_p \geq 10^{-3}$---are maintained for a wide range of growth rates.
 For the same mass flux, ODI requires marginally lower drifts from $\alpha$-particles than from proton beams to activate.